-Theme Aim FY2022 capabili through We aim to enhance human capability and social inclusion through education and vocational training and skills development.
+Theme Aim FY2022 Future of work We aim to enhance human capability and social inclusion through education and vocational training and skills development.
 Through our support, 22,401 people completed education or training courses in digital, technology, leadership and/or problem-solving initiatives.
 Over 10,469 of these participants were Indigenous people and 7,583 were women.
 426 education institutions aligned course content to business needs to better prepare participants for future work readiness.
 1,249 participants found paid employment following completion of their training.
-Future of environment We aim to contribute to environmental resilience through We made 131 investments in nature- based solutions. ecos biodiversity conservation, ecosystem restoration, water stewardship and climate change mitigation and adaptation.
+Future of environment We aim to contribute to environmental resilience through We made 131 investments in nature- based solutions. biodiversity conservation, ecosystem restoration, water stewardship and climate change mitigation and adaptation.
 We contributed to improved management of approximately 8 million hectares.
-77 scientific or thought leadership papers or specific knowledge sharing events were supported.
-Future of communities munities understanding, development and enhance sustainable use of resources to support a Through our support, 940 organisations enhanced their internal capability to be able to support and deliver solutions that contribute to building efficient and sustainable communities. adaptive and resilient.
+77 scientific or thought leadership papers or specific knowledge sharing events were supported. communities understanding, sustainable use support commun We aim to contribute to the understanding, development and sustainable use of resources to support communities to be more Through our support, 940 organisations enhanced their internal capability to be able to support and deliver solutions that contribute to building efficient and sustainable communities. adaptive and resilient.
 1,168 organisations planned or delivered initiatives that increase/improve infrastructure, use technology and/or use resources that enhance community resilience, including 171 initiatives specific to Indigenous peoples.